iiitv/git-workshop-21/README.md

 A workshop to refresh Git and GitHub concepts before contr

--   This is a bullet point
+- is is a bullet point
--   THis is second bullet point
+- Ths is second bullet point